 The bible teaches us that the Christian life is not an easy one.
 Jesus told His disciples that they would be persecuted even as He was.
 All around the world, Christians are being persecuted for their faith in Jesus Christ.
 Loss of a home, a job or family are common examples of what happens to individuals who accept Jesus as Lord and Savior.
 Many Christians are murdered for their faith, and many are imprisoned.
 Persecution comes mainly from communist nations (North Korea)and Muslim countries, but is not limited to these.

-The following first appeared on my blog on November 23, 2015 (due to a system failure, my blog has been deleted)
+The following first appeared on my blog entry of November 23, 2015 (due to a system failure, my blog has been deleted)

 The scripture below are just a few examples of what can be expected in the life of a committed Christian